Australia watchdog clears Shell's $70 billion bid for BG Group

 “There is too much uncertainty about the amount and timing for future gas supplies for the ACCC to be satisfied that Arrow and BG would be meaningful competitors in the domestic market in the absence of the acquisition.”

-Shell and BG said the decision was crucial to the deal, after having secured approvals from anti-trust authorities in Brazil, the European Union and the United States.
+Shell and BG said the decision was crucial to the deal, after having secured approvals from anti-trust authorities in Brazil, the EU and the United States.

 “The addition of BG’s integrated gas assets in Australia to Shell’s global portfolio is one of the main strategic drivers behind the recommended combination, making ACCC approval a major step forward for the deal,” Shell CEO Ben van Beurden said in a statement.